“I accomplished more than I ever thought I could.”

 Simpson University’s School of Adult Studies ASPIRE program offers degrees in business management, organizational leadership, psychology, and liberal studies.
 Learn more at simpsonu.edu/aspire.

-Photos by Sarah Barrows / Top: Kristi Hokema prepares to enter the James M. Grant Student Life Center with fellow ASPIRE graduates during Simpson University’s commencement April 28, 2018.
+Photos by Sarah Barrows / Top: Kristi Hokema, third from right, prepares to enter the James M. Grant Student Life Center with fellow ASPIRE graduates during Simpson University’s commencement April 28, 2018.

 Simpson University, established in 1921, is a Christian university offering undergraduate, graduate, and teaching credential programs.
 The university celebrated its 25th year in Redding and the completion of a Science and Nursing Center in 2014.
 Academic programs include ASPIRE, a degree-completion program geared toward working adults with both on-campus and online course offerings; the Betty M. Dean School of Nursing, A.W.
 Tozer Seminary, the School of Education, and the School of Graduate Professional Studies.
 For information about the university, or to arrange a campus visit, call 1-888-9-SIMPSON or visit simpsonu.edu.